mkotsollaris/Progress/README.md

 # Progress: An Image Processing Tool developed in Visual C++
-A tool in Visual C++ that implements the Fourier Transformation in order to benefit from several algorithms that run on the frequency domain.
+A tool in Visual C++ that implements the Fast Fourier Transformation in order to benefit from several algorithms that run on the frequency domain.

 #Tools:
 <ul>